Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Learning Rate Schedules Impact Scaling Efficiency

 \begin{theorem}[Scaling law for exp-decay LRS] Under Assumption~\ref{assump: task-difficulty}, we have

-where $T=(a-b)K/\log(a/b)$ is the total intrinsic training time. \end{theorem}
+where $T=(a-b)K/\log(a/b) \gtrsim 1$ is the total intrinsic training time. \end{theorem}

-Let $a = b/K$.
-Then, the intrinsic time becomes $T=a(K-1)/\log K$.
-In contrast, a constant LRS with $\eta=a$ achieves $T=a K$.
-Thus, exp-decay LRS incurs only a $\log K$ reduction in the intrinsic time, even if it drives the learning rate below $a/K$.
-Let $\gamma=a/B$ be the maximal effective learning rate.
+Let $b = a/K$.
+Then the intrinsic time becomes $T=a(K-1)/\log K$, whereas a constant LRS with step size $\eta=a$ yields $T=a K$.
+Thus, exp-decay LRS drives the learning rate down to as small as $a/K$, yet sacrifices only a logarithmic factor of intrinsic time compared to the constant schedule.